Storidge/cio-user-docs/integrations/packer.md

 ### Next steps

 With the image created, you can deploy a Storidge cluster.
 See the [Terraform repo](https://github.com/Storidge/terraform-aws-swarm-cio) for an example of how to deploy a Storidge cluster with this AMI.

+Check our [guide](https://guide.storidge.com/) or [documentation](https://docs.storidge.com/) for more information, and connect with us on our [Slack channel](http://storidge.com/join-cio-slack/) for support.